-Speaking of meditation, the dictionary defines it as “continued or extended thought; reflection; contemplation.”
+Meditation – the dictionary defines it as “continued or extended thought; reflection; contemplation.”

-Research has shown that spending this amount of time meditating leads to better health and can help reduce the stresses and strains of daily life.
+Research has shown that spending 20 minutes meditating leads to better health, it can help reduce the stresses and strains in a person’s daily life.

 Whatever works for you is good!
 Just make sure that you practice on a regular basis.

 For the actual place where you decide to meditate is totally up to you.
-Some people set aside a room in their house as their meditation room but if you’re just starting out, that’s probably a bit too extreme.
+Some people set aside a room in their house as their meditation room but if you are just starting out, that is probably a bit too extreme.